talwrii/i3parse/README.md

 # i3parse
 A functional but not feature-complete parser for [i3wm's](https://github.com/i3/i3) config file.
 Originally written for the purposes of querying keybindings, but it can likely be patched to support new features.
+These tools may be profitably combined with tools like [rofi](https://github.com/DaveDavenport/rofi) in keybindings for self-documentation.

 # Installation
 ```